Vietnam.vn - Nền tảng quảng bá Việt Nam

 img

-Fresh cassava has a short shelf life and should only be eaten within 2 days of harvest.
+Fresh cassava has a short shelf life, should only be eaten within 2 days after harvest.
 If you want to preserve it for a long time, you should freeze it after peeling it, or soak it in water.

-Before the 1950s, Chinese people grew cassava as their main food crop.
-By the 1980s, the problem of food and clothing for the people had been solved, so the Chinese no longer used cassava as a food crop but mainly as an ingredient for processing food and alcohol.
+Before the 1950s, Chinese people grew cassava as a staple food.
+By the 1980s, the problem of food and clothing for the people had been solved, so the Chinese no longer used cassava as a staple food but mainly as an ingredient for food and wine processing.

 img